 Every two months we organise an evening in which we discuss a particular book.
 Works include mainly new and older literary texts, as well as non-fiction about current social and political matters.
 The sessions are open to everyone and free of charge.

-The discussion of ‘A Strangeness in My Mind’ will take place online on Monday 19th April at 20:00 hrs.
-If you want to participate, please send an email to: readinggroup(at)amsterdamalternative.nl
+The discussion of ‘Homesick’ will take place on Wednesday 18th August at 20:00 hrs.
+The location will be decided on later, depending on corona rules.
+If you want to participate, please send an email to readinggroup(at)amsterdamalternative.nl